bobbymarko/powderlines/_posts/2013-12-26-skyline-ridge.markdown

 highest-elevation: 5,400 feet
 starting-elevation: 4,060 feet
 elevation-gain: 1,340 feet
 directions: From Seattle &mdash; take the 405 north to 522 (exit 32).
 Take 522 to Highway 2 near Monroe.
 Follow 2 through a series of small towns &mdash; don't miss the Sultan Bakery for breakfast &mdash; eventually reaching Stevens Pass Ski Resort at mile post 65.
 Park in the lot on the north side of the highway.
-No passes are required for parking here but this lot fills up quick from resort guests so arrive early.
-The skin track starts behind the utility shed on the northeast corner of the lot &mdash; just follow the hordes of snowshoers.
+No passes are required for parking here but this lot fills up quick from resort guests so arrive early on the weekend.
+The skin track starts behind the electrical substation on the northeast corner of the lot &mdash; just follow the hordes of snowshoers.
 reports:
   - name: February 2, 2014, Skyline Ridge
     url: http://www.turns-all-year.com/skiing_snowboarding/trip_reports/index.php?topic=30616.0
     date: 2014-02-02 17:51:14 -0800
-    thumb: /assets/img/trip-reports/skyline-ridge-1.jpg
+    thumb: /assets/img/trip-reports/skyline-ridge-2.jpg
   - name: Jan, 4th 2014 Skyline Ridge
     url: http://www.turns-all-year.com/skiing_snowboarding/trip_reports/index.php?topic=30238.0
     date: 2014-01-04 15:20:45 -0800
-    thumb: /assets/img/trip-reports/skyline-ridge-2.jpg
+    thumb: /assets/img/trip-reports/skyline-ridge-1.jpg
 videos:
   - name: Skyline Ridge + Pillows
     url: http://vimeo.com/57217068